Biden authorizes $100 million in weapons, equipment to Ukraine

 “These weapons and equipment will go directly to the front lines of freedom in Ukraine, and reiterate our strong support for the brave people of Ukraine as they defend their country against Russia’s ongoing aggression,” Biden said.

-The equipment includes: 18 155 mm. howitzers; 18 tactical vehicles to tow those howitzers as well as 18 artillery tubes; 3 AN/TPU 36 counter artillery radars; and field equipment and spare parts, the Pentagon said.
-The U.S. has previously provided this equipment to Ukraine.
+The equipment includes: 18 155 mm howitzers; 18 tactical vehicles to tow those howitzers as well as 18 artillery tubes; 3 AN/TPU 36 counter-artillery radars; and field equipment and spare parts, the Pentagon said.
+The U.S. has previously provided shipments of this equipment to Ukraine.

 Pentagon spokesman John Kirby said the weapons will start to flow “very, very soon.”